Telenav/open-source-spec/osrm/doc/packed_vector.md

 ### How to get random index
 osrm::packed_array grouped input into 64 elements(BLOCK_ELEMENTS = 64), when reach 64 then start to use new uint_64 to record new value.
-Then OSRM calculate pattern for all 64 situation, I picked 5 elements from each of the array
+Then OSRM calculate pattern for all 64 situation, I picked first 5 elements from each array here:
 ```
 lower_mask[0]0000000000000000000000000000000111111111111111111111111111111111
 lower_mask[1]1111111111111111111111111111111000000000000000000000000000000000